Black-Eyed Pea, Chard & Farro Soup | Cook for Your Life

 Carrot Icon for Number of Ingredients Size 14 ingredients

 When treatment has left you wanting something easy, warming and tasty, this black-eyed pea chard and farro soup is perfect one-pot meal.
-Pomegranate, cumin and cancer fighting turmeric give...to mention vitamins A, C, & K. A real super soup!
+Pomegranate, cumin and cancer fighting turmeric give this...to mention vitamins A, C, & K. A real super soup!

 Ingredients